 Ido Assaraf

-AI Engineer & Systems Architect
+Gen AI Engineer & Systems Architect

 About

 No CS degree.
 No bootcamp pipeline.
 I learned to code because I wanted to build things, and I got good at it because I couldn't stop.
-My first real project was automating duty assignments for my battalion in the IDF — it won an excellence award and got adopted across multiple units.
+My first real project was automating duty assignments for my battalion in the IDF.
+It won an excellence award and got adopted across multiple units.

-I'm obsessed with systems architecture — how pieces fit together, how data flows, how to make something that won't fall over at 3am.
+I'm obsessed with systems architecture: how pieces fit together, how data flows, how to make something that won't fall over at 3am.
 I hold AWS Solutions Architect, AWS DevOps Professional, and Azure AI-102 certifications.
 My stack is Python-first, cloud-native, and framework-skeptical.

 Outside of work, I climb boulders and build side projects on my home server.